coresmart/persistencejs/docs/backend.mysql.md

 Although not fully stable it is usable at this point using [nodejs-mysql-native](http://github.com/sidorares/nodejs-mysql-native) library (which you have to download and include in your project manually).
+This library is a starting point to start adding more back-ends to `persistence.js`, including NoSQL back-ends.

+Sadly the node.js server environment requires slight changes to `persistence.js` to make it work with multiple database connections:

-Use of `persistence.js` is slightly modified to deal with multiple concurrent session in the node.js application.
-A `Session` object needs to be passed as an extra argument to certain method calls, typically as a last argument.
-Methods usually called on the `persistence` object itself are now called on the `Session` object.
+* A `Session` object needs to be passed as an extra argument to certain method calls, typically as a last argument.
+* Methods previously called on the `persistence` object itself are now called on the `Session` object.

 An example node.js application is included in `test/node-blog.js`.

 Setup
 -----
-You need to `require` two modules, the `persistence.js` library itself and the MySQL backend module:
+You need to `require` two modules, the `persistence.js` library itself and the MySQL backend module.
+Also make sure the MySQL library is located (or symlinked) from the current directory:

     var persistence = require('./persistence').persistence;
     var persistenceBackend = require('./persistence.backend.mysql');